Summary IconKEY TAKEAWAY

 Key features of Qlik

-• Wide connector library: Offers 200+ plug-and-play connectors for integration with SaaS apps, databases, and files.
+• Wide connector library: 200+ plug-and-play connectors for SaaS apps, databases, and file sources.

-• Embedded analytics: Enables teams to embed live dashboards into internal tools or customer-facing applications for decision-making.
+• Embedded analytics: Embed live dashboards into internal tools or customer-facing applications.

 Use cases